 New Salary Survey 75 List from Certification Magazine

 If 75 IT certifications got together in Hollywood to have brunch at Chateau Marmont, then it would probably not be the ones included on the Salary Survey 75 list issued annually by Certification Magazine.
 It's not really that kind of list.
 Each year between August and December, thousands of IT professionals line up to complete a survey that includes hundreds (pretty close to a thousand, actually) of IT certifications.
 The list is drawn from whichever certifications are held by the largest numbers of survey respondents.
 The credentials that make the list are then ranked by the average base salary of U.S. credential holders.
 So if a whole lot of people who are WXYZ certified take the survey, then WXYZ will probably make the list.
 If most of them make about $50,000 per year, on the other hand, then it probably won't be very near the top.
-At any rate, this week saw the arrival of a new list (linked above), headlined by the ISACA Certified in Rick and Information Systems Control (CRISC) credential offered by cybersecurity and IT governance professional association ISACA.
-CRISC displaces last year's No. 1, (ISC)2's Certified Secure Software Lifecycle Professional (CSSLP), which checks in at No. 14 on the 2022 list.
+At any rate, this week saw the arrival of a new list (linked above), headlined by the Certified Secure Software Lifecycle Professional (CSSLP) credential offered by cybersecurity professional association (ISC)2, which displaces last year's No. 1, Okta Certified Consultant.
+Don't feel too bad for cloud identity provider Okta, however – Okta Certified Developer is the new No. 2.
 The fun begins all over again in the fall, so stick a mental pin in mid-to-late August and check back then for the next Salary Survey.

 That's all for this edition of Certification Watch.
 Please keep your certification news and tips coming to the GoCertify News Editor.